Gibbs Magnet Elementary

 Students learn about other nations and cultures through the study of geography and the universals of culture.
 Each classroom represents a nation which the students study and compare to the United States.
 An Ambassador from each classroom nation participates in the Gibbs Mini-United Nations complete with an elected fifth grade Secretary General.

 An annual school-wide theme connects all the classrooms.
-The theme this year is "Traveling the World: Where have I been and where am I going?"
+The theme the 2014-2015 school year is "Folk Traditions and Beliefs: Celebrating World Cultures."

 Beginning in kindergarten, students select one from among three foreign languages (French, German and Spanish) for their six-year study at Gibbs.
 The foreign language class is daily for thirty-minutes.
 The three foreign language teachers strive for exiting fifth graders to have achieved a novice proficient level in the language.